When buying an item of plant, you should consider if it requires registration and if it requires plant design registration, before your purchase.

 - a design registration number issued by WHSQ or another WHS jurisdiction (phone 1300 362 128 to confirm that the plant registration number is valid).

-If modifications have been made to the plant design since its registration, you will need to resubmit a design registration.
+If modifications have been made to the plant design since its registration, you'll need to resubmit a design registration.